Main navigation | Main content

 To learn more about the course requirements for admission to a major, check out the four year plan for your major.
 The courses required for admission to the major are double-boxed or have a dashed outline on the four-year plan.

 Students typically apply to a major while enrolled in fall semester courses during their sophomore year (third semester).
-Any student who has 60 credits in progress during spring semester of their sophomore year and has not yet been admitted to a major may have a Major Declaration hold (MDR) placed on their record.
+Any student who is not admitted to the major by spring semester of their sophomore year may have a Major Declaration hold (MDR) placed on their record.
 This hold will prevent future registration until a student is admitted to a major.

 To change majors within the college, add a second major, or drop a major, submit a University Academic Policy Petition and a copy of your current transcript and APAS to CSE Academic Advising.

 Changing majors outside the college: One Stop has information about applying for transfer to another college within the University.